B-r-a-v-e-9/Cybersecurity/README.md

 >> To address the above issue, they have applied another technique, which is **Heuristic Analysis**.
 <h3>Heuristic Analysis</h3>

+> Heuristic Analytics is a method of detecting and preventing malware that Malwarebytes utilizes.
+Instead of relying on rigid definitions of viruses or malware, Heuristic Analytics employs intelligent algorithms to identify suspicious behaviors and activities.
+This allows for the detection of new and previously undefined threats.

+> Here are the key drawbacks of heuristic analysis
+>> Lower accuracy: Since heuristic analysis relies on analyzing behaviors and activities, it can lead to many false positives or misidentifications, especially for new and sophisticated malware.
+>> Easily evaded: Malware developers can try to design their malicious code to avoid common heuristics, thereby bypassing detection.
+>> High resource requirements: Analyzing the behavior and activities of a program to identify suspicious indicators often demands significant memory and CPU resources.
+>> Requires continuous updates: To keep heuristic analytics effective, the algorithms and heuristics need to be constantly updated to keep pace with the development of new malware.
+>> Difficult to explain: Diagnosing a program as malicious based on suspicious behaviors can be more challenging to explain and understand compared to methods based on specific definitions.
+>>
 <h3>Behavior Monitoring</h3>

 <h3>Web Protection</h3>